SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 PURPOSE

-Describes cross-signal composition failure modes.
-Not an integration guide.
+Describes cross-signal composition boundaries and failure modes.

 REF